 Crumbl Cookies are popping up right and left!
-If your town doesn’t have Crumbl yet, just wait.
+If your town doesn't have Crumbl yet, just wait.
 The franchise cookie & ice cream shops have a loyal following.
 Their cookies are served warm, the ordering process is simple, and the selection is slim but well curated.
-My favorite is the Crumbl Milk Chocolate Chip.
+My favorite of the cookies are the Crumbl Milk Chocolate Chip.

 Oh, and here's another!
 Interestingly, the Milk Chocolate Chip Cookies don't always look the same from day to day or store to store.
 This may be why all the Crumbl copycats are a little different.
 Some bloggers claim their copycats are exactly like Crumbl's, so maybe they are more like their local store's version?
 I don't know.
 It's confusing, but it made my own attempt at replicating the cookies a little more fun.